Whole grain: Health effects

+Because whole grain foods are more healthful than the equivalent with refined flours, organizations such as the Danish Whole Grain Partnership promote the consumption of whole grain foods as a public health measure.

 Nutrition

 Whole grains are a source of multiple nutrients and dietary fiber, recommended for children and adults in several daily servings containing a variety of foods that meet whole grain-rich criteria.
 As components of breakfast cereals, whole grains are associated with improved micronutrient intake and lower risk of several diseases.
 Their effects on gastrointestinal health, risk of obesity and cognition need further evaluation.

 Cereal proteins have low quality, due to deficiencies in essential amino acids, mainly lysine.
 Supplementation of cereals with proteins from other food sources (mainly legumes) is commonly used to compensate for this deficiency, since the limitation of a single essential amino acid causes the others to break down and become excreted, which is especially important during the period of growth.
 In contrast, the proteins of the pseudocereals have a high nutritional value, close to those of casein (the main protein in milk).
 Quinoa and amaranth are the most nutritious grains due to their high content and quality of proteins, with high levels of lysine and other essential amino acids.